jriguera/ansible-role-configdrive/README.md

-It does not install packages on the target host, it just creates the folders and files needed to create a config-drive volume, So, be aware that you probably you will need to install `genisoimage`, `base64` and `gzip`.
+It does not install packages on the target host, it just creates the folders and files needed to create a config-drive volume, So, be aware that you probably you will need to install `xorriso`, `base64` and `gzip`.